org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 - `fillDetailsOnVulnerability(vulnerability)`: the actual method that fills the details.
 This is different from step to step, but it usually involves adding a description, URL, references, CVSS data, advisor data and more.

-The reason for this seemingly unnecessary split between finding vulnerability and filling their  This is also why These steps have to be repeated, whenever new vulnerabilities are introduced to the inventory or new data has been appended to already processed vulnerabilities.
+The reason for this seemingly unnecessary split between finding vulnerability and filling their vulnerability data is that this allows an arbitrary number of enrichment steps to find vulnerability identifiers on artifacts before and then only have one step that fills all the vulnerability information.
+As they skip already processed entries, they can be used multiple times without repeating the process multiple times on the same vulnerabilities.

+If you look at the list above, you will notice that some of these steps appear multiple times.
+Whenever new vulnerabilities are introduced to the inventory, their details have to be filled again.
+Seeing as the status and keyword enrichment can add new vulnerabilities, but require vulnerability information themselves, the enrichment steps have to be performed after those.

 ### NVD CVE details filling

 → `NvdCveDetailsFillingEnrichment` / `nvdCveFillDetailsEnrichment`

+For every vulnerability that misses detailed information, append the generally available NVD CVE information.
+This includes NVD URL, description, CWE, source, CVSS scores and references.

+For all `VulnerabilityMetaData` that have a CVE-identifier and are missing both `Description` and `Url`:

+1. Find the vulnerability in the NVD database
+2. Create the `Url` from `https://nvd.nist.gov/vuln/detail/ + name`
+3. Join the CWE as a CSV string into `Weaknesses`
+4. Join the vulnerability sources as a CSV string into `Source`
+5. Apply the CVSS information as non-modified vectors
+6. Join the references as JSONArray into `References`
+7. Add the description into `Description`

+#### Affected attributes

+- `Vulnerabilities`
+    - read :mag_right:
+        - Name
+    - write :memo:
+        - Description
+        - Url
+        - Weaknesses
+        - Source
+        - References
+        - (multiple CVSS-scoring related fields)

 ---